T20X/notes/C++Expressions.md

 # Temporary

-The materialization of a temporary object is generally delayed as long as possible in order to avoid creating unnecessary temporary objects. [ Note: Temporary objects are materialized

 Even when the creation of the temporary object is unevaluated ([expr.context]), all the semantic restrictions shall be respected as if the temporary object had been created and later destroyed ----> EXCEPT <---------- if it used in decltype in that case semantic restrictions dont apply ---->

-Temporary objects are created
-- when a prvalue is converted to an xvalue ([conv.rval]),
-- when needed by the implementation to pass or return an object of trivially copyable type (see below), and
-- when throwing an exception ([except.throw]).

 A prvalue of type T can be converted to an xvalue of type T. This conversion initializes a temporary object ([class.temporary]) of type T from the prvalue by evaluating the prvalue with the temporary object as its result object, and produces an xvalue denoting the temporary object.
 T shall be a complete type.